alvr-org/ALVR-Distrobox-Linux-Guide/README.md

-#  ALVR-Distrobox-Linux-Guide
+# DEPRECATION NOTICE
+This project is no longer maintained and because of this, archived.
+Please follow instructions on how to install ALVR on this page instead https://github.com/alvr-org/ALVR/wiki/Installation-guide

+~~#  ALVR-Distrobox-Linux-Guide~~

- Collection of scripts that uses Distrobox to make playing ALVR on Linux easier.
+ ~~Collection of scripts that uses Distrobox to make playing ALVR on Linux easier.~~

- For installation please follow [this](https://github.com/alvr-org/ALVR/wiki/Installation-guide#semi-automatic-distrobox-installation-and-guidance)
+ ~~For installation please follow [this](https://github.com/alvr-org/ALVR/wiki/Installation-guide#semi-automatic-distrobox-installation-and-guidance)~~